ljaquinopo/aquino-u2l-exercise02/README.md

 6. In the "Code and automation" section of the sidebar, click **Pages**.
 7. To see your published site, under "GitHub Pages", click **Visit site**.
 8. Your GitHub Pages site is built and deployed with a GitHub Actions workflow.

+## Key Takeaways:

+1. Building a static portfolio using HTML and CSS deepens understanding of web development fundamentals, such as structuring web pages, styling elements, and creating layouts.
+2. Coding a portfolio from scratch allows complete control over its design and functionality, fostering creativity and enabling customization to reflect a personal brand or style.
+3. Overcoming challenges in the process, like positioning elements and implementing responsive design, hones problem-solving and troubleshooting skills crucial in web development.